JoseMorenoJ/CPPtest/README.md

 #### v.0 : Statements
 This release contains the Statements as they were, before solving them.
 Although the changes in the general structure are added also to this version and it will be updated with the changes as we develop the other branches.

+#### Next releases
+There will be a release for every kind of problem.
+Each release will also have the content of the previous versions.

 # In Progress
-- Right now, we are structuring the README so it will be easy to navigate through the different problems and solutions.
+- Right now, we are structuring the README file so it will be easy to navigate through the different problems and solutions.
 - Considering to keep a copy of the Statements as part of the code to be able to compare when presenting the solution.
+This is, having **both** the statement and the solution.
+  - Maybe we can just call a link to the _diff_ utility between versions.

 # Solutions
 ## Index